EpiModel/EpiModelHIV-Template/README.md

 This files contains the generic configuration for the project.
 It will be sourced by every top level scripts.

-Open it now and edit the following variables:
+Open it now and modify the following variables to fit your project:

 ```r
 EMHIVp_branch <- "applied_proj"             # the name of your project